KarikariSamuelZachary/alx-portfolio_project/README.md

 ![URL Shortener Banner](https://via.placeholder.com/1200x300?text=URL+Shortener) <

-A simple and efficient URL shortener application built with Node.js, Express, and EJS.
+A simple and efficient URL shortener application built with Node.js, Express and EJS.
 This tool allows you to convert long URLs into short, shareable links.

 ---